 Safari: Safari browser is designed only for Mac.
 Over time Safari gets the cache files and becomes slower.
 If you want to clean the cache files from Safari then open the Safari, click on Safari menu bar and Reset Safari.
 You should be sure that you have checked all the website data and Reset.
 Safari will delete all the cache files.

 But still you may get some cache files of the Safari on your computer.
 So if you need to delete the cache files completely from the computer then delete the cache files manually.
 Some cache files may be hidden by your Mac OS X. Just open the Finder and open the Go menu.
 Scroll down and find the Library folder in the drop-down menu.
 Open the Library folder, select the cache folder, find and open "com.apple.Safari" folder and find the "cache.db" file.
 Move the file to the Trash or delete the file permanently.

 Google Chrome: Like the Safari if you want to clean the google chrome cache files manually then go to the folder ~/Library/Caches/Google/Chrome.
 If you do not find the cache files in the specific location then you can check ~/Library/Application Support/Google/Chrome to get and clean the cache files.

-Firefox: If you feel that your Firefox has become outdated then first thing you need to do is to clean the Firefox cache files stored on your Mac.
+Firefox: If you feel that your Firefox has become outdated then the first thing you need to do is to clean the Firefox cache files stored on your Mac.
 It is very simple.
-Select the profile ~/Library/Caches/Firefox/Profiles/ and from the profiles, find the cache files and delete the files.
-Besides, you can find the cache files' location by navigating to the about: cache.
+Select the profile ~/Library/Caches/Firefox/Profiles/ and from the profiles, find the cache files, and delete the files.
+Besides, you can find the cache files' location by navigating to the about cache.